kamil-poncyliusz/twcartography/README.md

 ## Usage

-Languages are not implemented yet, Polish is my native language.
-Translate website to your language if you need to.
 User needs an account to save maps on the server in the form of collections.
 Collections can be used to create animated maps.

 ### Using generator to create a map